WJAC-TV: History

 WJAC-TV first began its broadcasting operations on September 15, 1949, originally owned by the Johnstown Automotive Company along with WJAC radio (AM 1400, later WKGE at AM 850, and FM 95.5, now WKYE at FM 96.5).
-At the time, it was the third-smallest television station in the country market-wise to be granted a commercial license on or before December 31 behind CBS affiliate WNBF-TV in Binghamton, New York and fellow NBC affiliate WICU-TV in Erie.
+At the time, it was the third-smallest television station in the country market-wise to be granted a commercial license on or before December 31 behind CBS affiliate WNBF-TV in Binghamton, New York, and fellow NBC affiliate WICU-TV in Erie.
 It originally aired an analog signal on VHF channel 13 before moving to VHF channel 6 in 1952.
 Upon its sign-on, it aired programming from all four networks of the time (NBC, CBS, ABC, and DuMont).
 CBS disappeared from WJAC-TV's schedule when WARD-TV (channel 56, now Pittsburgh independent station WPKD-TV on channel 19) signed-on in 1953 followed by DuMont when it shut down network operations in 1955.
-However, the station continued to air a few ABC shows until WWPC-TV, a satellite of Fox affiliate WWCP-TV, became a separate ABC affiliate in 1988.
+However, the station continued to air a few ABC shows until WWPC-TV (channel 23), a satellite of Fox affiliate WWCP-TV (channel 8), became ABC affiliate WATM-TV in 1988.

 In the 1960s, Johnstown Automotive sold the WJAC stations to the estate of Anderson H. Walters, the owner of The Tribune-Democrat, who held them until 1984 when tightened Federal Communications Commission (FCC) cross-ownership regulations forced the newspaper to sell off the radio stations.
 The Walters estate sold off the newspaper to MediaNews Group in 1987 but held on to Channel 6 until 1997 when it was sold to Sunrise Television.
-WJAC and new sister station WTOV-TV in the Steubenville, Ohio–Wheeling, West Virginia market were sold to Cox Enterprises in 2000.
+WJAC and new sister station WTOV-TV in the Steubenville, Ohio–Wheeling, West Virginia, market were sold to Cox Enterprises in 2000.
 The two stations and WPXI in Pittsburgh were occasionally marketed together as a result.
 WJAC-TV and WTOV were updated to WPXI's on-air graphics after being acquired by Cox, despite WPXI changing its own look in 2004.
-Most of the graphics introduced to WJAC-TV after the acquisition were used until October 2011, when WJAC-TV updated to WPXI's current look.
+Most of the graphics introduced to WJAC-TV after the acquisition were used until October 2011, when WJAC-TV updated to WPXI's then-current look.
 When KYW-TV switched to CBS on September 10, 1995, WJAC officially became the longest-tenured NBC affiliate in the Commonwealth of Pennsylvania.